timvw74/Kelvin2RGB/README.md

 # Kelvin2RGB
 Kelvin2RGB is an Arduino library that will convert a colour temperature to RGB.
-It accepts a Temperature and a brightness and calculates the values for RGB corrected for the brightness.
+It accepts a Temperature and a Brightness and calculates the values for RGB corrected for the brightness.

 ### Usage
-Include the Library and then create an object using the Temperature and Brightness you want to calculate for.
+Include the library and then create an object using the Temperature and Brightness you want to calculate for.
 You can then extract the values for Red Green and Blue.

 ```cpp
 Kelvin2RGB kelvin(4100, 75);  //Warm light at 75% brightness